NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Clinging Shadows Initiate.md

 **Prerequisites** Qi Spells
 * * *
 You learn a mystical stance that transforms your qi into sticky smoke that shrouds your limbs.
-You gain the [[Spells/Clinging Shadows Stance|Clinging Shadows Stance]] qi spell.
+You gain the [[Clinging Shadows Stance|Clinging Shadows Stance]] qi spell.
 While entering the stance is a qi spell, the shadow grasp attacks it grants are not, so you can use them as often as you like while in the stance.

 *Source: Pathfinder Player Core 2*
 *ORC*